ywpkwon/document-n-split/README.md

 This project explores **how to divide a long document into N coherent sections** in a **deterministic, inspectable, and extensible way**, without relying on LLMs to “understand” or rewrite the content.

-Rather than treating the problem as text generation, we treat it as **structured document analysis**.
+Rather than treating the problem as text division itself, we treat it as **structured document analysis**.

+The following shows the 1-page summary of the workflow:
 <img width="2500" height="1406" alt="doc-n-split" src="https://github.com/user-attachments/assets/54a03e57-215c-4376-b578-53eb09900dca" />

 ## Motivation